Do you want to know how to paint butterfly art with watercolor?

 The out of focus background pushes it farther back and brings the butterfly, flower and leaves forward.

-Use water on the edges of the background to soften the colors into the white.
+Use water on the edges of the background to soften the colors as they merge into the white background.

 In the tighter areas below the flower, use a damp brush to mingle the colors and soften the edges.